ddj231/Handel/README.md

 ## Configuring a run of a chunk

-You can configure a run of chunk by adding the **with** keyword and a comma separated list of customizations to the end of a run command.
+You can configure a run of chunk by adding the **with** keyword and a comma separated list of customizations to the end of a run command. (customizations cannot be used with the call command as the chunk is being played in place)

 There are three main customizations: **bpm**, **sound**, and **loop**.